johndoe31415/kartfire/README.md

 # KArTFire
 kartfire is the "Known-Answer-Testing Framework".
-It is intended to run a number of student's solutions inside a well-defined runtime environment defined by a Docker container.
-The solutions can be programming-language agnostic (i.e., compiled and interpreted languages are supported, depending on the target container) and it is intended to deal with a wide array of faulty
+It is intended to run a number of student's solutions inside a well-defined, network-isolated runtime environment defined by a Docker container.
+The solutions can be programming-language agnostic (i.e., compiled and interpreted languages are supported, depending on the target container) and it is intended to deal with a wide array of faulty solutions:
-solutions:

   * Solutions that do not produce any output or that produce unparsable output
   * Solutions that terminate with error codes